shantoroy/shantoroy.github.io/_posts/2025-03-07-build-hacking-lab-using-docker-compose.md

 ✅ **Easily add/remove services**
 ✅ **Networking is automatically configured**

-Again, containerization makes the use of running
+Again, containerization makes the use of running a lab like this significantly easier and lighter where setting up the same on a virtualbox would consume significantly more resources from your computer.

+Also, it's significantly easier to remove the services here and additional networking conf
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzQ0ODQ5ODksLTEwNDY1OTM0OTAsMz
-M0MjEwNjI0LDM0MTIzNTgxOV19
+eyJoaXN0b3J5IjpbLTIyOTEzNTU5NCwtMTA0NjU5MzQ5MCwzMz
+QyMTA2MjQsMzQxMjM1ODE5XX0=
 -->